Park Top

-Park Top (May 1964 – 1989) was a top-class British racehorse.
-She had an unfashionable pedigree, cost only 500 guineas as a yearling and did not run as a two-year-old.
-Her Grand-dam Oola Hills was the dam of Pappa Fourway, but unlike him, Park Top was at her best over middle distances.
+Park Top (May 1964 – 10 May 1989) was a top-class British-bred racehorse.
+She had an unfashionable pedigree, cost only 500 guineas as a yearling.
+Her grand-dam Oola Hills was the dam of the leading sprinter Pappa Fourway.
+Unlike him, Park Top was at her best over middle distances.

-Her career tally was 13 races worth £136,440.
+While she did not run as a two-year-old, her career tally of wins was 13 races worth £136,440.
 She was disappointing as a broodmare and her few foals had shown minimal talent before she was retired in 1979.
 Park Top was bred by Joan Scott of Buttermilk Stud Farm, South Newington, Oxfordshire.

 Racing career

 1966: two-year-old season

-Being a late foal she was backward as a two-year-old and also suffered from problems with her fetlock joints and later developed a cough.

-All of these were factors in the decision not to run Park Top as a two-year-old.
+Being a late foal Park Top was backward as a two-year-old and also suffered from problems with her fetlock joints and later developed a cough.
+All of these were factors in the decision not to run her as a two-year-old.

 1967: three-year-old season

 She began her career with an easy win in the Mar Lodge Place (for 3-y-o maidens) at Windsor.

 A second easy win, in the Twyford Stakes (3-y-o fillies) at Newbury, encouraged her owner to aim higher by tackling the Ribblesdale Stakes at Royal Ascot.
 Starting second favourite she won smoothly, defeating St Pauli Girl who had earlier finished second in The Oaks.
 Six weeks later she won the Brighton Cup (then a good handicap).

 1968: four-year-old season

-Won the Brighton Challenge Cup again, and also took the Prix d'Hédouville at Longchamp.
+Park Top won the Brighton Challenge Cup again and also took the Prix d'Hédouville at Longchamp.